xiaohan2012/daily-reading/week-plans/oct-9.md

 - mistake 2 is not mistake: say `b` is removed first, then `u` does not have to appear after `a`
   - actually, the result of chain effect will re-order the k-order

+- formal proof for `E_{<}` case that increase of core number is upper bounded by 1 while `core(u)` is unchanged.

+what's next:

+- time complexity of the sequential algorithm
+- how much can batch processing bring